jamesshore/lets_code_javascript/spikes/socket.io/readme.md

 3. Look at server and client consoles

-Also: test.js demonstrates a race condition in the socket.io client.
+Also: client-race.js demonstrates a race condition in the socket.io client.
 It was exposed by our attempt to test socket.io.
-The issue was reported here: https://github.com/socketio/socket.io-client/issues/935
+The issue was reported here and fixed in v1.4.5: https://github.com/socketio/socket.io-client/issues/935